The Chalk Garden (film)

-Plot summary
+Plot

 Miss Madrigal, an attractive thirtyish woman, applies for the position of governess to the granddaughter of Mrs. St. Maugham.
 A disturbed, overindulged 15-year-old, Laurel has driven away many governesses and six prior applicants.
 As Miss Madrigal and another applicant await interviews, Laurel relates that a previous governess was eaten by sharks and expresses her compulsion to burn down the house.
 The other applicant flees, but Miss Madrigal remains unflustered.
 Maitland, an insolent butler, advises her to emphasize her oddity: “Mrs. St. Maugham cherishes the unusual.”
 At the interview Miss Madrigal cannot produce any references, but Mrs. St. Maugham hires her anyway when she shows gardening knowledge (the failing garden is a metaphor for Laurel's situation: Mrs. St. Maugham is “trying to grow flowers in chalk”).

 Laurel tells Miss Madrigal that she will “expose her secret”, or invent one with which to blackmail her.
 She claims that Maitland killed his wife and child.
 When Miss Madrigal attempts to confront Laurel about her constant lies, Laurel escalates by claiming that she was in the room when her father shot himself.

 Maitland informs the governess that Laurel's lies are “dramatized truth”.
 Laurel's father died of alcoholism.
 Laurel's sexual assault claims were likely a smile or a wink from a passing man.
 He was driving the car in the crash that killed his wife and daughter.

 A search of Miss Madrigal's bedroom reveals all her clothes are new, many bearing price tags, the initials “CDW” on her painting kit, and a lack of family pictures.
 Laurel takes her suspicions to Maitland.
 When Miss Madrigal joins them, Laurel and Maitland discuss their interest in true crime stories.
 A skeptical Miss Madrigal comments, “The truth doesn’t always ring true in a court of law…what the prisoner listens to is not his life.
 It’s the shape and shadow of his life with the accidents of truth taken out of it.”
 She discloses that she once attended a trial.

 Laurel intensely resents her mother, Olivia, who left Laurel and her father for her current husband.
 When Olivia comes to take custody of Laurel, Mrs. St. Maugham refuses.
 Olivia tells her mother that she will return with the necessary legal papers.